imrany/insight/README.md

 ### Insight
-Insight is an AI chatbot that allows users to enter prompts using speech rather than text.
+Insight is an AI chatbot built in **Nextjs** that allows users to enter prompts using speech rather than text.
 It uses **Gemini** under the hood to give back responses with the user can listen to or download a an audio file fo later.

 ### Why did we chose voice input only rather than both text and voice input